 Static wrinkles are always visible regardless of muscle activity, and appear to be “etched” into the skin.
 They may appear in areas where repeated muscle activity has occurred, or where skin has lost collagen or been affected by gravity.
 Some examples of static wrinkles include: horizontal lines across the forehead, vertical lip lines, and smile lines (running along the cheek).

 Left untreated, dynamic wrinkles will become static wrinkles which will deepen and become more prominent over time.
-Fortunately there are solutions available that will help diminish wrinkles, restoring a more refreshed and youthful appearance.
+Fortunately there are wrinkle treatments available that may help diminish wrinkles, restoring a more refreshed and youthful appearance.
 These include neuromodulators, dermal fillers, and laser treatments.